ooni/ooni.org/content/post/egypt-network-interference.md

-The injected RST packets share the same static [IP identification (IP ID)] (https://en.wikipedia.org/wiki/IPv4#Identification) value of `0x3412` as the injected RST packets used to block other websites that we have found to be blocked.
+The injected RST packets share the same static [IP identification (IP ID)] (https://en.wikipedia.org/wiki/IPv4#Identification) value of `0x3412` as the injected RST packets used to block aforementioned websites that we have found to be blocked.
 Usage of the same IP ID implies that the blocking infrastructure used to censor Tor is the same (or similar) to that used to block other websites (see the in depth [technical analysis](/notebooks/eg-serving-malware.html) of